Early Life and Education of Robert F. Kennedy: A Complete Timeline

 In 1962, Robert and Ethel Kennedy visited the Vatican, where Pope John XXIII gave them medals and rosaries for themselves and their children.

-In August 1963, Patrick Bouvier Kennedy, son of President Kennedy, who died two days after birth, was re-interred at Arlington National Cemetery.
+In August 1963, Patrick Bouvier Kennedy, son of President Kennedy, died two days after his birth and was re-interred at Arlington National Cemetery.

-On November 22, 1963, Robert Kennedy was informed by J. Edgar Hoover that his brother, President Kennedy, had been shot in Dallas.
-Subsequently, Kennedy instructed McGeorge Bundy to change the locks on the president's files, ordered the Secret Service to dismantle the hidden taping system, and met with CIA director John McCone to inquire about the CIA's involvement in his brother's death.
+On November 22, 1963, Robert Kennedy was at home when J. Edgar Hoover called to inform him that his brother, President Kennedy, had been shot.
+Following the call, Kennedy instructed McGeorge Bundy to change the locks on the president's files, ordered the Secret Service to dismantle the hidden taping system in the Oval Office and cabinet room, and met with CIA director John McCone to ask about CIA involvement in the assassination.

 December 5, 1963: Burial of President Kennedy's Infants